scratchfoundation/scratch-www/README.md

 | `AWS_SECRET_ACCESS_KEY`  | `''`    | AWS secret access key for S3                     |
 | `S3_BUCKET_NAME`         | `''`    | S3 bucket name to deploy into                    |

+### Fastly deployment details

+When deploying, Fastly's API is used to clone the active VCL configuration, update just the relevant component with content from this repo's `routes.json` file, and activate the new VCL configuration.

+#### routes.json

+Much of the routes.json file is straightforward, but some fields are not obvious in their purpose.

+`routeAlias` helps us keep the overall length and complexity of the regex comparison code in Fastly from getting too large.
+There is one large regex which we have Fastly test the incoming request URL against to know if it can reply with a static file in S3; if no match is found, we assume we need to pass the request on to scratchr2.
+We could test every single route `pattern` regex in `routes.json`, but many are similar, so instead we just take the unique set of all `routeAlias` entries, which is shorter and quicker.

 ## Windows

 For development on Windows, you will probably need to use a program that provides you a Unix interface.